butnaruv/CS_Labs/src/Reports/lab3_cs_report.md

 ## Objectives:

-1. Get familiar with the symmetric cryptography, stream and block ciphers.
+1. Get familiar with the asymmetric cryptography

-2. Implement an example of a stream cipher.
+2. Implement an example of an assymetric cipher.

-3. Implement an example of a block cipher.

 ---